tpwres/teczki-polskiego-wrestlingu/content/v/atlantic-nh-gdynia.md

 Just before WWII broke out, the cinema closed because of a fire caused by a malfunctioning chimney.
 When Germans occupied Gdynia, the art gallery was closed, but its cinema function was retained.
 The name was also changed to "Goten" (_Goths_, as in the medieval Germanic people), along with the city itself, renamed from earlier "Gdingen" to "Gotenhafen" (_Harbour of the Goths_), to purge any Slavic history.

-After the war ended, the new authorities reclaimed the building from Mokwa, and renamed the cinema to "Wolność" (_Freedom_).
+After the war ended, the new authorities reclaimed the building from Mokwa, and renamed the cinema to "Wolność" (_Liberty_).
 The repertoire at that time was only Soviet movies, e.g. [Sekretar Raykoma][sekretar-raykoma].
 Later, the cinema was rebranded again, to the fairly neutral "Atlantic".
-Other names proposed at that time were "Moskwa" (Moscow) or "Leningrad" (today's St Petersburg).
+Other names proposed at that time were "Moskwa" (Moscow) or "Leningrad" (today's St. Petersburg).
 This version of the cinema functioned till 1990.

 #### After 1990